-The reach will be maintained, and all flows will be directed to an infiltration gallery.
+The reach will be maintained within the woodlot, and all flow coming from the feature will be directed to a vegetated swale within the woodlot VPZ.
 This will ensure that existing woodlot drainage is maintained, and flows are managed to promote groundwater infiltration with overflow directed to the SWM facility beneath the amenity space.